This page is inspired by Patrick Collison’s digital bookshelf. It’s mostly meant as an archive of books I liked for my own use.

 The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win

 A novel about IT management, especially DevOps.
-For everyone working in IT, many stories will sound familiar.
+For everyone working in tech, many stories will sound familiar.
 I listened to this as an audio book and found it very entertaining.

 The Goal: A Process of Ongoing Improvement

 A novel about management, especially the Theory of Constraints.
 I read this after listening to The Phoenix Project which The Goal is the role model for.
-I found it equally entertaining and it reminded me how many innovations in IT / software management can be traced back to ideas in production management from the 1980s/90s.
+I found it equally entertaining and it reminded me how many processes in tech can be traced back to ideas in production management from the 1980s/90s.

 Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing